lukso-network/lsp-smart-contracts/README.md

 $ git push orign develop
 ```

-A NPM and Github release is created when a version change in `package.json` is merged into `main`.
+A NPM and GitHub release is created when a version change in `package.json` is merged into `main`.

-A git tag will then be created, a Github Release created with the description of the PR to `main` as the release notes with the appended `CHANGELOG.md` content, and iOS and Android Artifacts attached.
+A git tag will then be created, a GitHub Release created with the description of the PR to `main` as the release notes with the appended `CHANGELOG.md` content, and iOS and Android Artifacts attached.
 At last a release will be published in NPM automatically.

 &nbsp;